 • Visit Frassati’s tomb, the Shroud of Turin (if open to the public), the Sanctuary of Oropa, Sacra San Michele which is an ancient 10th century monastery, and other sacred sites.

-• We anticipate having a chaplain who will join us for the entire course, climbing with us and providing daily Mass in town or on the mountains, as well as opportunities for Confession, Adoration, fellowship, and more.
+• We have a chaplain who will join us for the entire course, climbing with us and providing daily Mass in town or on the mountains, as well as opportunities for Confession, Adoration, fellowship, and more.

 Mountaineering Trip Itinerary